Home

 Mellotron used:

-In 1994, Jimmy Page and Robert Plant did what everyone had wanted for the previous 14 years, i.e. work together again.
+In 1994, Jimmy Page and Robert Plant did what everyone had wanted for the previous fourteen years, i.e. work together again.
 The resulting live 'unplugged' effort, Unledded (****) (ho ho), gave an interesting new perspective on many Zeppelin songs, but the four new pieces of music were, at best, pretty average (Wah Wah, anyone?), causing concern among fans over the quality of any further new material.
 '95's world tour was spectacularly good, but consisted entirely of Zep stuff, so it was quite a surprise when the duo suddenly came up with Walking Into Clarksdale in '98 (the title referring to the supposed 'home of the blues' in the Mississippi Delta).
-The album achieved the almost impossible, by updating the Zeppelin formula without being crap.
-Plant's vocal quirks and Page's guitar stylings are evident all over, and while I wouldn't rate most of the material as highly as most Zep stuff, there's some good songs scattered across the album, including When The World Was Young, Most High and When I Was A Child.
+The album achieved the almost impossible, updating the Zeppelin formula without sacrificing integrity.
+Plant's vocal quirks and Page's guitar stylings are evident all over; while I wouldn't rate most of the material as highly as most Zep stuff, the quality remains high, notably on When The World Was Young, Most High and When I Was A Child.

 Official Jimmy Page site